-People started hoarding supplies for themselves, or they would try to sell it online at a much higher price than usual.
-Standard sized bottles of hand sanitizer were going for as much as $184 on Amazon.
+People started hoarding supplies for themselves, or they would try to sell them online at a much higher price than usual.
+Standard-sized bottles of hand sanitizer were going for as much as $184 on Amazon.

 Then, recipes started circulating the internet on how to make your own hand sanitizer using rubbing alcohol, aloe vera gel, and essential oils.
 This was shortly followed by Health Canada announcing you should not, in fact, try to make your own hand sanitizer at home.